Skip to main content

 • The Prover evaluates the Low Degree Validity Polynomials, encodes them in a Merkle Tree, and sends the Merkle root to the Verifier.

-• We use Fiat-Shamir to choose the DEEP Test Point, zz.
+• We use Fiat-Shamir to choose an out-of-domain evaluation point, zz.

 • The Verifier would like to check the asserted relation between CC, ZZ, and VV at the DEEP Test Point, zz.
 Namely, the Verifier would like to confirm that V(z)Z(z)=C(z)V(z)Z(z)=C(z).